28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 19. Always be kind, gentle, and compassionate to yourself— in every matter and experience of life.

 22. Allow others to be who they are (feel, do, act)-- it is their right.
-Simultaneously, accept that what you observe, IS who they are.
+Simultaneously, accept that what you observe IS who they are.

-23. Stop pursuing perfection, it will destroy you-- Do what you can, with what you have, where you are, as you are; this my friend, is enough.
+23. Stop pursuing perfection; it will destroy you-- Do what you can, with what you have, where you are, as you are; this, my friend, is enough.

-26. Celebrate all of your accomplishments or successes, big or small/tiny even (things like your growth, recovery, positive choices or decisions, job, career... anything, for it all matters).
+26. Celebrate all of your personal accomplishments or successes, big or small/tiny even (things like your growth, recovery, positive choices or decisions, job, career... anything, for it all matters).

-28. Allow yourself to be all that you are, no more cover-ups; plenty will love you for that.
+28. Allow yourself to be all that you are.
+No more cover-ups; plenty will love you for that.

 * These 28 self-care acts focus primarily on relationships.
 While this is not a comprehensive list, my hope is this list offers you some important points and lessons in how you can start to acquire healthy patterns of self-care to boost your recovery and healing from love addiction.